What are toll-free numbers: A guide

 Universal international freephone numbers are reachable internationally and free for the caller, but have limited country coverage.

-Some toll-free numbers are accessible for users with international dialing only.
+Some toll-free phone numbers are accessible for users with international dialing only.
 For toll-free numbers in India, the calling party within India must activate “international dialing” on their account to be able to dial India toll-free numbers.

-Enterprise Communications Landscape 2024
+Enterprise Communications Landscape 2025

-Hear how 1,000 IT leaders are using toll-free numbers to improve customer experiences.
+Hear how 750+ IT leaders are using toll-free numbers to improve customer experiences.

-U.S. toll-free number area codes
+US toll-free area codes

 The SMS/800 database and RespOrg structure are used in the NANP.
 Area codes 822, 880, 881, 882, 883, 884, 885, 886, 887, and 889 are reserved by the FCC for future toll-free number usage.